rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 1. What do probabilities mean?
 2. What kind of calculations (e.g., addition, multiplication) can we perform on/with probabilities?

 Kolmogorov (1933), relying on set theory, laid out a series of axioms to attempt to answer question 2.
-As per citation (with slight notational changes):
+As per a 2018 translation of Kolmogorov (1933), with slight notational changes:

 Let E be a collection of elements e<sub>1</sub>, e<sub>2</sub>, e<sub>3</sub>, ..., dubbed *elementary events*, and let F be a set of subsets of E, where the elements of F are called *random events*.
 Then...